Lean-Korea/TeX-LEAN/README.md

 ## Requirements

+- [Lean4](https://github.com/leanprover/lean4)
 - Git
-- [Lean4](https://github.com/leanprover/lean4)

 ## Installation

 - Use one of these to use **Lean 4**.
   - [Lean 4 Web](https://live.lean-lang.org/) requires no installation and can be used in web directly.
   - Or [install Lean 4](https://docs.lean-lang.org/lean4/doc/quickstart.html) locally.
+    - You will also need to install visual studio code to edit Lean 4 source.
 - Use **Git** to commit your Lean 4 work to this repository.
   - [Github Desktop](https://github.com/apps/desktop) is a user-friendly program that requires no command-line interactions.
   - Or install git locally and use it via command-line interactions.

 ## How to contribute

-0. Run `lake exe cache get`.
+1. Clone this repository.
+2. If using local Lean 4 installation, run `lake exe cache get` at project root to get pre-compiled mathlib4 cache.
-1. Make a new branch.
+3. Make a new branch.

     ```
     git checkout -b your_branch_name
     ```

-2. Write a lean file that formalizes a statement of an exercise.
+4. Write a lean file that formalizes a statement of an exercise.
-  - Name of each file must be of the form `DF_{Chapter}_{Section}_lean`.
-    - **One section for one lean file**.
-Make one if there is no such file.
-  - The file goes into the directory `Formal/DF_{Chapter}`.
-    - Make one if there is no such directory.
+  - One directory for each chapter.
+The file goes into the directory `Formal/Chapter{number}`.
+Make one if it does not exist.
-  - Each file must contain a subset of formalized problems in the corresponding chapter.
+  - One .lean file for each section.
+Name each file as `Formal/Chapter{number}/Section{number}`.
+      - e.g. `Formal/Chapter1/Section4.lean`
-    - Each problem should be a `theorem` with name `DF_{Chapter}_{Section}_{Number}`.
+  - One theorem for each problem.
+Each problem should be a `theorem` with name `DF_{Chapter}_{Section}_{Number}`.
-    - Write the natural language statement in LaTeX as a docstring right before the `theorem`.
-      - Add a line of `Contributor: <your name>` and separate the statement and this by two newlines.

     ```lean
-    def IsFinite (α : Type) : Prop :=
+    def DF_1_4_5_IsFinite (α : Type) : Prop :=
       ∃ elems : Finset α, ∀ a : α, a ∈ elems

     /--